James E. Hayes

 James E. Hayes (August 10, 1865 - February 8, 1898) was an American politician and the third Supreme Knight of the Knights of Columbus from March 2, 1897, to February 8, 1898.

 Early life

-Hayes was born August 10, 1865, in Charlestown, Massachusetts, to Peter and Theresa (nee Hendrick) Hayes, Irish immigrants.
+Hayes was born August 10, 1865, in Charlestown, Massachusetts, to Peter and Theresa (née Hendrick) Hayes, Irish immigrants.
 He had four brothers and three sisters.
 (Note: His siblings were named Thomas, Peter, John, William, Theresa, Katie, and Mrs. William Cunningham.)

 Hayes attended Prescott Grammar School and Boston College, graduating with highest honors in 1885.
 When Boston College's Alumni Association was formed in 1886, he was a founding member of the executive committee.
 He was a teacher first at the truant school on Deer Island, and then at the Frothingham Grammar School for six years, before passing the bar exam and becoming a lawyer.

 Political career

 He was a Democratic Representative in the Massachusetts House of Representatives from 1892 to 1896, representing Suffolk County's District 3.
 He lost an election to the Massachusetts Senate in 1894, but was elected in 1896.
 During this time he was the chairman of the House Democratic Caucus.
 After his ticket was declared the winner of an 1897 election for the local Ward Three Democratic Committee, his supporters hoisted him upon their shoulders at 3 a.m. and marched him through the streets, being led by a fife and drum corps.
 He was a candidate for president of the city committee, but lost.

 Hayes also served as president of the Father Matthew Total Abstinence Society and Urban Associates, and was a member of the Young Men's Catholic Association at Boston College, the Catholic Literary Union of Charleston, the Massachusetts Catholic Order of Foresters, and several other organizations.